wazuh/wazuh-documentation/source/upgrade-guide/upgrading/index.rst

 Upgrading Wazuh
 ===============

 This section describes how to upgrade an existing Wazuh installation.
-The upgrade process depends on the version that is currently installed and the version that you want to upgrade to:
+The upgrade process depends on the version that is currently installed and the version that is going to be upgraded to:

 +--------------+------------+------------------------------------------------------------------------------------------+
 | Upgrade from | Upgrade to | Supported Upgrade Type                                                                   |